camunda-community-hub/camunda-platform-7-mail/README.md

 If `download-attachements` is set to `true` then it stores the attachments of the mails in the folder which is provided by the configuration.
 The path of the stored attachments can be get from the [Attachment](extension/core/src/main/java/org/camunda/bpm/extension/mail/dto/Attachment.java)s of the [Mail](extension/core/src/main/java/org/camunda/bpm/extension/mail/dto/Mail.java).

+By default, the polled mails are marked as read.
+If the property `mail.imaps.peek` is set to `true` then the mails are just polled and not marked as read.

 ### Delete Mails

 ![icon](docs/mail-delete-icon.png)